⏴ Back to all articles

 Where the server lives is actually not relevant for a client, it might run on the same machine or in a data center far far away.
 Of course, in the context of a desktop computer in 2023, it will be running on the same machine, but that's a detail.

-The official documentation is pretty good, so in doubt we can refer to it.
+The official documentation is pretty good, so when in doubt we can refer to it.

 Main in x64 assembly